Goldblatt + Singer

 The Floyd Law Firm is a St. Louis, MO practice with 50 years of experience in personal injury and burn injury representation.

 St. Louis sits at the confluence of the Missouri and Mississippi Rivers, a geography that has shaped its identity as a major industrial, transportation, and manufacturing hub.
-That industrial heritage brings real economic strength to the region — and real physical hazards.
+That industrial heritage brings real economic strength to the region, and real physical hazards.
 Workers in chemical plants along the Missouri River corridor, employees at refineries and metal fabrication facilities, residents in aging housing stock, and motorists involved in vehicle fires all face elevated risks of serious burn injuries.
-When those injuries occur because of someone else's negligence, Missouri law provides pathways to seek compensation for medical expenses, lost income, and pain and suffering.

-This directory page is designed to help burn injury victims and their families in St. Louis understand the local medical landscape, the legal framework under Missouri statutes, and how to find an attorney qualified to evaluate their claim.
+This directory page is designed to help burn injury victims and their families in St. Louis understand the local medical landscape, locate Missouri statutes commonly cited in personal-injury matters, and find an attorney qualified to evaluate their claim.

 Receiving prompt, specialized medical care after a burn injury is critical both to survival and to the long-term quality of recovery.
 St. Louis is home to several facilities with significant burn treatment capabilities.

-Shriners Children's St. Louis (formerly Shriners Hospital for Children — St. Louis) is one of the most recognized pediatric burn centers in the country.
-Located on the campus of Washington University Medical Center in the Central West End, Shriners Children's St. Louis provides comprehensive burn care — including acute treatment, reconstructive surgery, and rehabilitation — for children up to age 18.
+Shriners Children's St. Louis (formerly Shriners Hospital for Children, St. Louis) is one of the most recognized pediatric burn centers in the country.
+Located on the campus of Washington University Medical Center in the Central West End, Shriners Children's St. Louis provides full-scope burn care, including acute treatment, reconstructive surgery, and rehabilitation, for children up to age 18.
 The facility is part of the national Shriners Children's network and accepts patients regardless of ability to pay.
 For families whose children have suffered serious burns, this institution is often the first referral destination in the region.

 Barnes-Jewish Hospital, also located in the Washington University Medical Center complex, is a Level I Trauma Center that treats adult burn patients.
 Barnes-Jewish is consistently recognized among major academic medical centers and maintains surgical and critical care resources capable of managing severe burns, including skin grafting procedures and intensive care for patients with large total body surface area (TBSA) involvement.